root-project/web/for_developers/web/index.md

 can either push a branch to your fork of the website repository, and create the pull request from your fork to [https://github.com/root-project/web](https://github.com/root-project/web), or if you have write access to the `root-project/web` repository, you can directly push a new branch.
-If you create a pull request "inside" `root-project/web`, github can create a preview website, which will be served at `https://root.cern/<PRNumber>` (after the build step completes).
+If you create a pull request "inside" `root-project/web`, GitHub can create a preview website, which will be served at `https://root.cern/<PRNumber>` (after the build step completes).

 When a pull request is merged, [`https://root.cern/`](https://root.cern/) will be updated automatically